vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and all 20 CTest targets pass, including the existing format and source-map checks.
 No additional test fixture or harness is committed.

+## Build command source fields directly

+CompilerCursor now constructs the existing SourceField representation directly.
+Previously every displayed value became a SemanticOperand carrying names, ranges, display modes, and an optional second encoded value, then a separate projector translated those operands back into source fields.
+SemanticOperand now contains only a tagged value and its role.
+Ordinary values stay solely in the field list; channel and instrument/control-flow analysis retain the tagged values in their original order and types.

+This removes the operand-to-field translation function and six intermediate metadata members without changing the format-facing compiler API.
+Encoded and resolved fields are recorded together when resolvedValue is called, preserving field order, empty-name rules, source links, and truncated-command metadata.
+Quest's nested remote commands concatenate both their source fields and tagged values.
+The change removes 26 production lines across the shared compiler and projection code, including that small compound-command adjustment.

+A temporary comparison matches annotation fields, links, ownership, channel attribution, and diagnostics for 4,096 generated cases before and after the change.
+Both versions run under AddressSanitizer and UBSan without findings.
+The committed tests reuse the existing compiler cases and add an 11-line Quest case to its existing fixture helpers, checking both nested forwarding fields and the embedded operand.
+The comparison harness remains uncommitted.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding